Before you start, you MUST ask yourself the question:

 If you want to work as an Approved Driving Instructor (ADI) in Britain, you'll need to be registered on the Driving Standards Agency's Register of ADIs.

-An Approved Driving Instructor (ADI) is someone who has passed all three parts of the ADI qualifying test and is currently registered with the Driving Standards Agency (DVSA), the Government's agency and part of the Department of Transport.
+An Approved Driving Instructor (ADI) is someone who has passed all three parts of the ADI qualifying test and is currently registered with the Driving Standards Agency (DSA), the Government's agency and part of the Department of Transport.
 The three parts of the test are explained below.

 A computer based Theory and Hazard Perception Test.